 I. Work seeks to subdue nature

-The notion of Homo faber is used to describe this man devoted to work, to the making of tools.
+The notion of Homo fiber is used to describe this man devoted to work, to the making of tools.

 Henri Bergson in The Creative Evolution (1907) maintains in chapter II:

-“Ultimately, intelligence, considered in what appears to be the original approach, is the faculty of making artificial objects, in particular tools to make tools, and to vary indefinitely the manufacture of them”
+“Ultimately, intelligence, considered in what appears to be the original approach, is the faculty of making artificial objects, in particular tools to make tools, and to vary indefinitely their manufacture.”

 Henri Bergson, The Creative Evolution, 1907